giantswarm/docs/src/content/reference/app-defaulting-validation/index.md

 For Giant Swarm releases using app-operator version 3.0.0 and upwards the defaulting and validation logic of [App CRs](/content/reference/cp-k8s-api/apps.application.giantswarm.io.md) is enabled.
 This logic is provided by
 [app-admission-controller](https://github.com/giantswarm/app-admission-controller).
+You can check if your cluster has this version of app-operator by checking the release details in the web interface.

-We have not enabled the defaulting and validation for existing app CRs to avoid disrupting your current usage of App Platform.
+We have not enabled the defaulting and validation for existing app CRs to avoid disrupting your current usage of the App Platform.

 ## Defaulting